gund/eslint-plugin-deprecation/README.md

 ## Credits

-This rule was originally ported from [SonarJS repository](https://github.com/SonarSource/SonarJS).
+This rule was originally ported from the [SonarJS repository](https://github.com/SonarSource/SonarJS).